132nd-etcher/docs/EDLM proposal/workflow.md

 Now there is more to this, of course.
 We want to give "properties" to our documents!

-An author, a published date, a list of changes, etc ...
+An author, a published date, a list of changes,etc.

 There is a standard header for all documents.
 Here's, for example, the header of the [OvGME for pilots PDF](http://132virtualwing.org/docs/OvGME%20for%20pilots.PDF):